How to Send Files Bigger Than 100MB

 Alternatives to Google Drive, including Microsoft One Drive and Apple iCloud, offer a similar service, but they are custom-built to share files.
 As a result, while your transfers are encrypted, your sharing is not password protected, you cannot customize your sharing links, and the green credentials of the services are not great.
 Indeed, as your file will be stocked on a server somewhere indefinitely, choosing a file storage service over a file transfer service is just asking for higher global emissions.

-Sending a 100MB File with a Photo Sharing Service
+3. Sending a File Over 100MB with a Photo Sharing Service

-• Upload your images, or choose the images that you want to share from your album
+Upload your images, or choose the images that you want to transfer from your album

 Free tier users on Flickr can upload up to 1000 images before having to upgrade to a paid plan, and this should be more than sufficient to handle 100MB worth of files.
 Note, though, that there is no password protection when sharing, free-tier Flickr is advertising supported, and stocking your photos on the Flickr cloud is not as environmentally friendly as using a file transfer service.

-• When the video has finished processing and is live, share the link.
+When the video has finished processing and is live, Send the link to your recipient.

 Security wise, you’ll need to be careful selecting your privacy settings.
 If you don’t pay attention, the client video or personal family footage might be available for all the world to see, download, remix, and share again – is this what you want?
 You’ll almost certainly have advertising supporting your upload (remember that when it comes to services from Google, the reason it is free is because you and your content are the company’s primary product), and the fact that your video will be available forever means that it is far from environmentally friendly.
 In other sords, while sharing from YouTube or similar video sharing services is easy and fast, there are reasons to take a pause before committing.